15mahmoud/Edtech/README.md

 This is the unified repository for our graduation project: **Edtech**, an educational platform with:

-- 🧠 A backend API built with Node.js, Express, MongoDB
+- A backend API built with Node.js, Express, MongoDB
-- 📱 A mobile application built natively using Kotlin for Android
+- A mobile application built natively using Kotlin for Android
+- An AI-powered module for chatbot support and GitHub project analysis

 ---